hanabi/hanabi.github.io/Beginners.md

 * In the above screenshot:
   * Alice's hand is blacked out because it does not matter.
   * Bob has no clued cards in his hand.
-  * Alice clues a red 4 in Cathy's hand as a *Play Clue*.
+  * Alice clues a red to Cathy, which touches a red 4.
+This must be a *Play Clue* on the red 4.
   * Bob sees that red 4 is currently unplayable.
 Thus, assuming Alice is not making a mistake, this clue implies that someone has the red 3...
   * Bob does not see a red 3 clued in anyone else's hand.
 So, Alice must be promising him that his has the red 3.
   * But where is it?
 Bob knows that this is the *Finesse* convention, and he is promised that his left-most unclued card is the red 3.